Helen2000-analyst/Tech-Employee-Dashboard/README.md

 ### Data Sources

+#### Employee Dataset:

-#### Employee's Dataset: The dataset used for the analysis is "Tikky Tech Employee's Data.csv" containing datailed information about each employee in the company.
+The dataset used for the analysis is "Tikky Tech Employee's Data.csv" containing datailed information about each employee in the company.

 ### Tools